Myeong-dong: History

 After the Korean War and into the 1960s, the economy blossomed and the financial sector from Namdaemun-ro and Euljiro gradually expanded into Myeongdong.
 The area flourished as city renovations took place and highrise buildings were built.
 Many department stores, shopping centers, restaurants, upscale shops and boutiques set up their businesses in Myeongdong and it became popular with the young and trendy in the 1970s.

 Besides being a major commercial and financial district, Myeongdong has been a popular location for political demonstrations and protests, especially during the turbulent years of the 1980s and 1990s.
 Myeongdong Cathedral has been a frequent spot for many of these demonstrations and still is to this day.

-As of March 2000, Myeongdong's has been designated as a special Tourism Promotion Area and is one of the stops on the official Seoul City Bus tour's main route.
+As of March 2000, Myeongdong has been designated as a special Tourism Promotion Area and is one of the stops on the official Seoul City Bus tour's main route.

-Characteristic
+Description

 Seoul's financial hub is divided between here and Yeouido where the Korea Stock Exchange is located.
 Major insurance, securities, financial services companies, and investment firms with headquarters in Myeongdong include Citibank, SK Corporation, Kookmin Bank, Korea Exchange Bank, Lone Star Funds, Sumitomo Mitsui Banking Corporation, AIG Korea Insurance, Hana Bank, and HSBC.
 The Bank of Korea is also in the vicinity.

 Other notable landmarks in Myeongdong include the Chinese Embassy, which was first opened on January 4, 1949.
 YWCA headquarters, UNESCO Hall, Myeongdong Theater, and the oldest Catholic cathedral in Korea, Myeongdong Cathedral.

 Except for early morning and late night delivery hours, the main street and most of the alleys are blocked off for pedestrians to roam freely without being hindered by traffic.

+It has an international school, Seoul Chinese Primary School.

 Luxury shopping

-Myeongdong is one of Seoul's main shopping districts featuring mid-to-high priced retail stores and international brand outlets, including Lacoste, Polo Ralph Lauren, H&M, Zara, Forever 21, Bulgari and Louis Vuitton, as well as Korean cosmetics brands such as Nature Republic, Missha, The Face Shop and Skin Food.
+Myeongdong is one of Seoul's main shopping districts featuring mid-to-high priced retail stores and international brand outlets as well as Korean cosmetics brands.
 It is a particularly popular area for young people and tourists as a center for fashion and sight-seeing.
-Several large shopping centers and department stores are in the district including Lotte Department Store, Shinsegae Department Store, Migliore, M Plaza, and Noon Square.
+Several large shopping centers and department stores are in the district.